National Student Auditions logo newNational Student Auditions

 *Should there be a tie, an award will be pooled and divided evenly between the singers.
 Both winners will be named place winners.
 Not all prizes must be awarded in all categories, depending on enrollment and/or adjudication.

-National Round Audition Eligibility and Application Process
+National Round Audition Eligibility and Entry Process

 Additional Resources